How To Stay Safe Online

 Even more advanced topic: you could carry an entire virtualized computer on a USB stick.

-A second line of defense to consider would be to encrypt its storage.
+Consider encrypting the storage on phones and tablets.
 I don't, because I don't use my phone for email and I don't store any sensitive data on it.
 Yes, I use the KeePassX password manager, but remember that it stores its database in encrypted form.

 But if you store any sensitive data on your phone, and this might include pictures (and please don't tell me the details of your pictures you don't want anyone to see), you should encrypt the phone's storage.